-I am a geographer and urban scholar working at the intersection of urban studies, science and technology research and ethnography.
+I am a geographer working at the intersection of global urban studies, science and technology research and ethnography.
 My main focus is on dewelling and building as cultural techniques.
 Currently, I am a senior scientist (MER) at the Institute of Geography and Sustainability, University of Lausanne (IGD).
-I have been member of ETH CASE (Centre for Research on Architecture, Society and the Built Environment, ETH Zurich) and research associate in Geography at the Universities of Glasgow and Edinburgh in Scotland.
+I have been a member of ETH CASE (Centre for Research on Architecture, Society and the Built Environment, ETH Zurich) and research associate in Geography at the Universities of Glasgow and Edinburgh in Scotland.
 Earlier, I have studied Geography, Sociology and Urbanism at the University of Fribourg and Paris IV La Sorbonne.

-My actual work is around two book publications: Repair Work Ethnographies.
-Revisiting Breakdown, Relocating Materiality (Palgrave MacMillan, forthcoming) (co-edited with Alain Bovet and Philippe Sormani) and Architecture Competition.
-Project Design and the Building Process (Routledge, 2017) (co-edited with Jan Silberberger).
+My actual work is around the book publication: Repair Work Ethnographies.
+Revisiting Breakdown, Relocating Materiality (Palgrave MacMillan, forthcoming) (co-edited with Alain Bovet and Philippe Sormani).